Would attacking sites “important” to “Iranian culture” be a “war crime”? (Not always)

 Lawful targets in general

 Don’t forget that in order for anything – “cultural” or not – to even be considered for targeting, it must be a lawful military objective.
-The International Committee for the Red Cross (ICRC) says that:
+The ICRC says that:

 [M]ilitary objectives are limited to those objects which by their nature, location, purpose or use make an effective contribution to military action and whose partial or total destruction, capture or neutralization, in the circumstances ruling at the time, offers a definite military advantage.